ksiuwr/zosia-site-v2016/README.md

  and CSS files).
 They will be created in your local filesystem and fortunately will be ignored by version control.
 Moreover, NodeJS module required by our application are installed.
 They will exist inside docker container only, so they won't be copied into your local filesystem.
-If you'd like your JS file to be rebuilt after editing them, run command `./dev.sh js_watch` in new terminal.
+If you'd like your JS file to be rebuilt after editing them, run command `python3 dev.py javascript watch` in new terminal.

 Next, we run migrations on database and, finally, start the web server.
 In terminal you will see output/logs from django (e.g. queries to the database).

 You can shut this server down anytime by clicking `CTRL+C`, but containers will be still alive.
- If you want to shut them down as well, you need to run `./dev.sh shutdown` command.
-And if you want to start the web server again, just run `./dev.sh runserver`.
+ If you want to shut them down as well, you need to run `python3 dev.py quit` command.
+And if you want to start the web server again, just run `python3 dev.py server`.

 ### Troubleshooting